ERA5 Climate Gridded Data¶

 Keywords: data used; ERA5, datasets; ERA5, climate, temperature, precipitation, wind

-This notebook demonstrates how to access and use the European Centre for Medium Range Weather Forecasts (ECMWF) global climate reanalysis product called, ERA5, from the AWS Public Dataset Program.
+This notebook demonstrates how to access and use the European Centre for Medium Range Weather Forecasts (ECMWF) global climate reanalysis product called, ERA5, from the AWS Public Dataset Program or Google Cloud Storage.

 This 5th generation operational service utilizes the best available observation data from satellites and in-situ stations, which are assimilated and processed using ECMWF’s Integrated Forecast System.
 The dataset provides essential atmospheric meteorological parameters such as air temperature, pressure and wind at different altitudes, along with surface parameters like rainfall, and sea parameters like sea-surface temperature and wave height.
 Spatial resolution is 0.25 degrees (latitude and longitude) which equates to about 31 km.
 Data is available from 1979 to present and is updated operationally.